WoTTsecurity/agent/docs/examples/google-core-iot/README.md

 To test the connection, we will use Google's [MQTT example code](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/master/iot/api-client/mqtt_example).

-On your device, run the following commands
+On your device, run the following commands:

 ```
 $ sudo apt install -y git-core python3-pip wget